Nthabi9/alx-system_engineering-devops/0x00-shell_basics/README.md

-Write a script that changed the working directoryto the previous one
+Write a script that changed the working directory to the previous one